Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 Screenshot of Google Tag Manager community template popup with Add button highlighted

-Set Up Facebook Pageview Tag
+Set Up Meta Pageview Tag

-Working with this Custom Tag Template is really easy.
+Working with this Custom Tag Template is easy.
 Let’s create a new Tag and see just how simple it is.

 First, let’s give our new Tag a name.
 I use “CT” here for “Custom Template.”
-Select the Custom Template that we just added, and enter your Facebook Pixel ID.
-For now, select Standard for our event and choose PageView from the dropdown (we’ll look at Custom Events in a moment).
+Select the Custom Template that we just added, and enter your Meta Pixel ID.

 Since we want to see all pageviews, we’ll set the firing trigger to All Pages.
 Click Save and we’re done!